The very mention of rabies triggers alarm, and it is accurate to state that the concerns are well founded.

 MEMORY CELLS – THE ULTIMATE VACCINATION GOAL

-Memory cells resulting from vaccinations help your dog’s body respond to diseases much faster and more broadly.
+Memory cells resulting from vaccinations help your dog's body respond to diseases much faster and more broadly.
 Multiple vaccinations are often required to ensure a consistently strong response.
-For example, parvovirus requires multiple boosters as a puppy and then subsequent (less frequent) adult vaccinations to maintain memory cell populations – and your dog’s immunity.
+The schedule for when rabies vaccines should be given varies by locality, so contact your veterinarian or Vetco for your particular situation.